mick-wright/Gravelamps/README.md

 ## How Do I Perform A Run?

 Once installed, the process of performing an analysis run is very easy.
-Simply modify the INI file for the flavour of Gravelamps you wish to use (local for running on a local machine, pipe for running on a clusterised machine using the HTCondor Scheduler), and call the appropriate inference function, these being
+Simply modify the INI file for the flavour of Gravelamps you wish to use (local for running on a local machine, pipe for running on a clusterised machine using the HTCondor Scheduler), and call the appropriate inference function giving it the INI as the only argument, these being

 + `gravelamps_local_inference` for local machine runs
 + `gravelamps_pipe_inference` for clusterised machine runs using the HTCondor Scheduler

+In the case of `gravelamps_local_inference`, this will immediately start the run using the local resources available.
+In the case of `gravelamps_pipe_inference` this will generate a series of HTCondor submit files and an overarching DAG that can be submitted to the scheduler.
+In the latter case, the output of the program will detail the submission command.

 ## Installation Instructions